jmau949/react-native-template-tamagui-cognito/docs/AUTHENTICATION_GUIDE.md

-# Acorn Pups Mobile - Authentication Guide
+# React Native Template - Authentication Guide

-Complete authentication documentation for the Acorn Pups Mobile app using AWS Cognito.
+Complete authentication documentation for this React Native template using AWS Cognito.

 ## Table of Contents